HoNOS (2018) Updated 27 April 2021

 - Health of the Nation Outcome Scales for Acquired Brain Injury (HoNOS ABI) © Royal College of Psychiatrists 1999

-The RCPsych allows without express permission NHS organisations and other providers of NHS funded care to include HoNOS scoresheets in electronic healthcare records and other computerised clinical systems.
+The RCPsych allows without express permission NHS organisations and other providers of NHS funded care to include HoNOS glossaries and/or scoresheets in electronic healthcare records and other computerised clinical systems.

 Written HoNOS training materials